CarolineDelva/HeroesofPymoli-Pandas-Project/README.md

 #### -- Project Status: [Completed]

-### Project Description
+## Project Description

-## Option 1: Heroes of Pymoli

-Congratulations!
-After a lot of hard work in the data munging mines, you've landed a job as Lead Analyst for an independent gaming company.
-You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.

-Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
+The purpose of this project is to analyze the data of fantasy game, Heroes of Pymoli created by a gaming company.
+As the lead analyst, I generated a report that breaks down the game's purchasing data into meaningful insights for players.

 Your final report should include each of the following: